oladosuabayomi/FileOrganizer/DOCUMENTATION.md

 ### Solution Description

-FileOrganizer is a C++ command-line application that automatically categorizes and organizes files in a directory based on their file extensions.
-The application uses Object-Oriented Programming principles to create a maintainable, extensible, and robust file management system.
+File Organizer is a modern C++17 command-line application that automatically categorizes and organizes files in a directory based on their file extensions.
+The application uses a clean, single-responsibility architecture to create a maintainable, extensible, and robust file management system.

 ### Key Features

-- **Automatic file categorization** into predefined categories (Documents, Images, Music, Videos, Others)
+- **Automatic file categorization** into predefined categories (Documents, Images, Audio, Videos, Others)
-- **Undo functionality** with session-based tracking
+- **Complete undo functionality** with detailed session tracking
 - **Interactive and command-line modes** for different user preferences
-- **Safe file operations** with comprehensive error handling
+- **Safe file operations** with comprehensive error handling and logging
 - **Cross-platform compatibility** using C++17 filesystem API
-- **Extensible design** allowing easy addition of new file types and categories
+- **Zero external dependencies** - pure standard library implementation
+- **Professional command-line interface** with standard Unix-style arguments
+- **Session-based operation tracking** for granular undo control

 ### Target Users